 John Harold Lohmann – 1929-2002 ** biography

-As a child he lived in Sevenoaks, did his national service in Singapore just after the end of WW2.
+As a child, he lived in Sevenoaks and did his national service in Singapore just after the end of WW2.
 Dad’s met mum while she was living in Brighton.
 Mum and dad lived in a flat for a while then moved to Dunton Green, Orpington, then Tunbridge Wells.
 Whilst running Grosvenor Wood Post Office, we had two wonderful holidays cruising to the West Indies.
 We played in the sea with fish at our feet.
-African rhythm was everywhere, and we travel by coach with the best air-conditioning, it had no windows.
+African rhythm was everywhere, and we travelled by coach with the best air-conditioning, it had no windows.

-Dad retired at age 55 and enjoyed life with a little bit of work such as practising Reflexology.
-Later he divorced moved to St. Leonards-on-Sea where he was very happy.
-Though he did not get back to his home at the sea front he visited often during his four year stay at Copper Beech House Nursing Home.
-Many cafe’s, restaurants, pubs, and the Connex bus welcomed us with my father in his wheelchair.
-Thanks to them and also to nursing staff and physiotherapists who helped him.
+Dad retired at age 55 and enjoyed life with a little bit of work, such as practising Reflexology.
+Later he divorced and moved to St. Leonards-on-Sea, where he was very happy.
+Though he did not get back to his home at the seafront, he often visited during his four-year stay at Copper Beech House Nursing Home.
+Many cafés, restaurants, pubs, and the Connex bus welcomed us with my father in his wheelchair.
+Thanks to them and also to the nursing staff and physiotherapists who helped him.

 Andrew H Lohmann, file: dad1last.doc, 19-01-02